Brian has been a big movie fan since the 1960s when he discovered the French New Wave. He's been seeing as many movies as he can ever since.

 Kurt quickly says his goodbyes to Sara and the children and leaves for Germany.
 Sara resigns herself to the likelihood that he will never return.

-The screenplay for Watch on the Rhine was adapted by novelist Dashiell Hammett from the 1941 Broadway play of the same name, which was written by his lover, Lillian Hellman.
+The screenplay for Watch on the Rhine was adapted by novelist Dashiell Hammett from the 1941 Broadway play of the same name, which was written by Lillian Hellman, his lover.
 Hammett’s screenplay was nominated for the Academy Award for Best Writing.

 Watch on the Rhine also received a nomination for Best Picture.
-In addition to Lukas’s nomination for Best Actor, actress Lucile Watson, who played Sara’s mother, was nominated for Best Supporting Actress.
+And actress Lucile Watson, who played Sara’s mother, Fanny Farrelly, as she had on Broadway, was nominated for Best Actress in a Supporting Role.

 Pidgeon starred in the 1941 film How Green Was My Valley, which won the Academy Award for Best Picture.
 He received his first Best Actor nomination for 1942’s Mrs. Miniver.
 His nomination for Madame Curie was his second consecutive nomination by the Academy.
 He co-starred with Greer Garson in both films, and in six others throughout his career.